JMcc888/Capstone-Continued/Readme.md

 # Capstone Project - Salon Appointment Scheduler

 - This is the continuation of my junior capstone project.
+I originally wanted to create a site for a friend of mine who owns a salon, and this project gave me the opportunity to learn some I could use to find a solution.

 ## Tech Stack - MEN
 - MongoDB - Database